Rail transport in Slovakia: 1945–1992

-After the World War II, Czechoslovakia was renewed.
-The first task needed to be solved was the reconstruction of the rail network.
-In the 1948, the regime of communism began.
+After World War II, with the reestablishment of Czechoslovakia, the main issue that needed to be resolved was the reconstruction of the rail network.
+After the 1948 regime change, a communist government came to power.
 All private railways were nationalized.
-The overloaded line Čierna nad Tisou – Košice Žilina – Bohumín was the drive to extend the rail network on the South of Slovakia.
+The insufficient capacity of the Čierna nad Tisou – Košice – Žilina – Bohumín line was the main factor that sped up the expansion of the rail network in southern Slovakia.

 At the same time, the electrification of railways was carried out.

-The new constitution in 1960 defined Czechoslovakia as a socialist state.
-Rail transport was marked on Joseph Stalin's conception of "iron and steel".
-There was strong emphasis on transport of raw materials, building materials, fuels and food.
+The constitution of 1960 defined Czechoslovakia as a socialist state.
+Rail transport was a major pillar of Joseph Stalin's "iron and steel" doctrine.
+There was strong emphasis on the transport of raw materials, building materials, fuels and food.

-Industrialization had a significant impact on the growth of passenger transport—people traveled to work and school over large distances.
-The growth in intensity caused imbalance between demand and technical capabilities.
-The situation became relaxed during the 1970s due to the development of individual car transport and the intensity of rail transport started declining.
+Industrialization had a significant impact on the growth of passenger transport — people traveled to work and school over large distances.
+The growth in intensity caused imbalances between demand and technical capabilities.
+The situation stabilized during the 1970s due to the development of individual car transport and the intensity of rail transport started to decline.

-From 1993
+After 1993

-On 1 January 1993 Slovak Republic became independent.
-At the same time, the Železnice Slovenskej Republiky were established.
-The bad initial situation requested measures to execute consolidation as quick as possible.
-The most important was to create conditions for privatization and to optimize rail activity for business requirements.
+On January 1, 1993, the Slovak Republic became an independent country.
+At the same time, the company Železnice Slovenskej Republiky was established.
+The bad initial situation required steps to be taken to consolidate the operation of the railway network as quick as possible.
+The most important measure was to create conditions for the privatization and optimization of rail activity to meet business requirements.

-The strategic objective was to provide access to European Union trade market and capitalize on convenient territory of Slovak Republic and its touristic attractiveness.
+The strategic objective was to provide access to the European Union trade market and to capitalize on the geographic location of the territory of the Slovak Republic and its tourist potential.

+A line, Lanžhot (Czech Republic) to Kúty (Slovakia) will be completed in late 2023.

+Between 2021 and 2023 the line from Košice to Moldava and Bodvou is undergoing electrification.
+Between 2023 and 2026 the line from Košice to Bánovce nad Ondavou is undergoing electrification.
+Both with 3 kV DC, with provisions for future conversion to 25 kV 50 Hz.